 1) Arctic element -(dwarf birch, cloudberry).

-2) North or boreal element - in the area of coniferous forests.
-Note. boreal species - spruce, pine, northern linnaea.
+2)Northern or boreal element - in the area of coniferous forests.
+Note boreal. species – spruce, pine, northern linnaea.

-6)Mediterranean element - gr. c., distribution in dry areas, encirclement. the Mediterranean Sea, and in the east growing in the Crimea and the Caucasus.
-It is mostly evergreen..trees and handicrafts. - earthlings. tree, boxwood, myrtle.
+6) Mediterranean element - gr. c., spread in dry areas, surrounding the Mediterranean Sea, and in the east growing in the Crimea and the Caucasus.
+These are mostly evergreen trees and shrubs. - earthlings. tree, boxwood, myrtle.

 5) Cape kingdom.
-Occupied Cape province of South Africa.
+Occupied Cape Province of South Africa.

 Plants in relation to water are divided into two groups:

-ü aquatic plants- constantly living in water;
+ü aquatic plants- permanently living in water;

 ü land plants- land